For those of you who know me from MySpace, sorry for the re-run.

 “How’s it going, Randy?”

-Then laughter.
+Then peals of laughter.
 The assistant manager had approached with another box of chocolate, and was taking in the success of Penney’s new marketing promotion.

 But all too soon, the second box was empty as well.